Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 ## 13.8.1 - 22 Jun 2023

-Platform Management 13.8.1 is a patch release which includes several fixed issues.
+Platform Management 13.8.1 is a patch release which includes four fixed issues.

 __Fixed issues__